EFate/logseq-plugin-gpt-openai-standard/README.md

 ### Common Issues

-1. **API Key Error**: Ensure your OpenAI API key is valid and has sufficient credits
+1. **API Key Error**: Ensure your OpenAI API key is valid and has sufficient balance
-2. **Rate Limiting**: If encountering rate limits, wait a few minutes and try again
+2. **Rate Limit**: If you encounter rate limits, please wait a few minutes and try again
+3. **Image Generation Failure**: Check if image size settings are compatible with the selected model
+4. **Speech to Text No Response**: Ensure audio file format is supported and link is valid

 ## 🤝 Contributing